Matsunaga clan: Yamato Matsunaga clan

 The Matsunaga clan that follows the lineage of Matsunaga Danjo Hisahide (松永弾正久秀) is the most famous in Japan.
 Hisahida was the daimyō of the Yamato Province during the Sengoku period.
 He was born in the year 1508 and shares the same roots with the Fujiwara clan as the Matsunaga clan in the Mikawa Province.
 They both used the same tsuta-mon (ivy) as their family crest.
 In Japan, when people think of the Matsunaga clan, it is usually Hisahide they are referring to.

 Hisahide served as the main retainer for Miyoshi Nagayoshi of the Miyoshi clan in the Yamato Province.
 He also served as retainer briefly for the Oda clan.
-Together with Hojo Soun and Saito Dosan, they became known as Japan's three greatest villains.
+Together with Ukita Naoie and Saito Dosan, they became known as Japan's three greatest villains.

 Hisahide's actual title was Danjo Shohitsu (弾正少弼) which was positioned under the vice minister of Danjo with the Senior Fourth Rank, Lower Grade.
 He would become the daimyō of the Yamato Province.

 Hisahide later committed seppuku after Oda Nobunaga besieged him at Shigisan Castle in 1577.
 Both of his sons, Kojiro and Hisamichi (松永久通), also committed seppuku during the siege.
 Hisahide's two sons held hostage by Nobunaga in Kyoto were ordered to be executed as well.